 We believe in working hand in hand with local communities.
 The men and women we work with are skilled artisans and self-made entrepreneurs.
 With their expertise, they have supported themselves and their communities.

 At Wray, we approach our relationships with artisans and their communities as partnerships.
 We focus on strengthening bonds by working alongside each other.
 It is through this mutual respect and sharing of knowledge that we are able to bring Wray to life.

 We truly believe in our process and do not take the term "ethical" lightly.
-We are not factory made; our pieces are created alongside family businesses and independent craftspeople.
+We are not factory made; our pieces are created alongside community based artisan groups and independent family businesses.
 By working closely with them, we are able to ensure fair pricing and work collaboratively on addressing any issues.

 Unlike in most factories where makers only get paid upon completion, we provide payment to the artisans we work with on their terms.
 We respect the prices they've set and the payment schedules that work best for them.

 In the interest of transparency and to answer the question on some of your minds, we are not certified fair trade or organic.
 There are many reasons for this, but mainly it's because certification is prohibitive for our current model.
 We are however slowly introducing organic fabric from certified producers.

 Certification affects every stage of the production and comes at a premium cost that our artisan partners cannot yet shoulder.
 We work with people that we've gotten to know personally and don't believe that this lack of certification should prevent them from getting work or diminish the impact they have on their communities.

 Meet some of the people involved with making Wray Crafted pieces here.Meet some of the people we work with here.